LTLA/gesel-manuscript/paper.md

 In full client-side mode, `gesel` will download the relevant database files from a static file server to the client.
 All calls to `gesel` functions will then perform queries directly on the downloaded files;
-this includes the identification of overlapping sets, searching on the set-related text, and simple extraction of per-set/collection details.
+this includes the identification of overlapping sets, querying the set-related text, and simple extraction of per-set/collection details.
 In this mode, the user pays an up-front cost for the initial download such that all subsequent calculations are fully handled within the client.
 This avoids any further network activity and the associated latency.
 For many applications, the up-front cost is likely to be modest - for example, the total size of the default human gene set database